infotrix/OpenAIRPG/README.md

 # GPT-Driven Dungeons & Dragons Text Adventure

-Embark on a text-based RPG adventure where the GPT-4 or GPT-3.5-turbo model from OpenAI takes the role of the Dungeon Master.
-This command-line experience fuses classic AD&D rules with modern AI capabilities to create a unique and dynamic storytelling adventure.
+Dive into a text-based RPG where the GPT-4 or GPT-3.5-turbo model from OpenAI becomes your Dungeon Master.
+This terminal game blends the essence of classic Dungeons & Dragons with cutting-edge AI to deliver a personalized storytelling experience.

 ## Features

-- Engaging text-based RPG gameplay.
+- Text-based RPG gameplay with an AI Dungeon Master.
-- AI-driven Dungeon Master for dynamic storytelling.
+- Customizable characters with name, race, and class options.
-- Character customization with name, race, and class choices.
+- Unique starting scenarios for each new game.
-- Randomized starting scenarios for varied gameplay.
+- Colored text output for enhanced readability and immersion.
-- ANSI color-coded text for immersive player/DM interactions.
+- Selection between GPT-4 and GPT-3.5-turbo at game start.
-- Player choice of AI model at game start for tailored experiences.
+- Simple command-line interface with support for custom player names.

 ## Latest Updates

-### Version 0.5 (Date: 2023-11-06)
+### Version 0.6 (Date: 2023-11-06)

-- Introduced character customization options at the beginning of the game.
+- Refactored codebase for improved readability and maintainability.
-- Added functionality for the player to select the AI model at startup.
+- Integrated player name personalization within AI Dungeon Master responses.
-- Implemented ANSI color codes for Dungeon Master and player text.
+- Resolved issues with circular imports and incorrect parameter passing.
-- Created a randomized starting scene feature to enhance gameplay variety.
+- Updated README to reflect new changes and instructions for players.
-- Various bug fixes and performance improvements.
+- Fixed bugs reported in the previous version related to character creation.

-## TODO
+## Upcoming Features

-- **Web Accessible Frontend**: Develop a web-based interface to allow easy access from any browser.
+- **Interactive Web Interface**: Implementing a web front-end for browser-based access.
-- **Database Integration**: Implement a database system to persistently store player stats, history, adventure logs, and the current world state.
+- **Persistent Game State**: Introducing a database to save player progress and game state.
-- **LangChain Integration**: Incorporate LangChain to enhance AI interactions, enabling more complex companion and NPC behaviors.
+- **Enhanced AI Interactions**: Integrating LangChain for richer NPC and game world dynamics.
-- **Whisper Integration**: Utilize OpenAI's Whisper model for accurate voice recognition, allowing voice commands and dictation as input.
+- **Voice Command Capability**: Adding OpenAI's Whisper for voice-to-text input during gameplay.
-- **DALL-E Integration**: Integrate with DALL-E to dynamically generate images of scenes, NPCs, and monsters to visually accompany the text-based adventure.
+- **Visual Elements**: Planning to use DALL-E for generating images to visually represent game scenes.

 ---